thanhtrunghuynh93/CFRU/README.md

-# Fast-FedUL
+# CFRU
-Repo for 'Distillation-free federated unlearning with provable robustness'
+Repo for 'Certified Unlearning for Federated Recommendation'

 ## QuickStart